nk64/GT4286/Exploring the OS.md

-## Exploring the OS (fundamentals)
+## Exploring the OS (the hard way)

-The key to exploring the running OS of the system (if you care) is to replace one of the emulator binaries eg ```/emus/mame/fbneo``` (because it is a duplicate emulator) with a bash style (actually [mksh](https://www.mirbsd.org/mksh.htm)) shell script.
+The key to exploring the running OS of the system (if you care) is to replace one of the emulator binaries eg ```/emus/mame/fbneo``` with a bash style (actually [mksh](https://www.mirbsd.org/mksh.htm)) shell script and then loading up any rom in that emulator which will cause the script to be run instead.

 ```
 #!/bin/sh
 logfile="$0.log"; log () { echo $1 >> $logfile && /bin/sync; }
 log "Current Working Directory: $PWD"
-filename=$1
-log "Rom: $filename"
+log "Rom: $1"
 ```

-and then loading up any rom in that emulator which will cause the script to be run instead.

 Note:
 * line endings must be Linux style ```LF``` not Windows Style ```CRLF```